Toufique7Husein/CSE299.14-Junior-Design/README.md

 Each User will have a personal profile where they can view their personal information and edit it.
 This section also shows their writing ratings and their bookmarks.

-Users can send a friend to others.
+Users can send friend requests to others.
 There will be a separate chat box for contact between familiar friends.

 # Technologies Used
 * Django